reinhart1010/reinhart1010.github.io/_posts/2021/2021-03-04-another-binusmaya-app-spotted-heck-yeah.md

 tags: [en-us]
 cover_image: https://user-images.githubusercontent.com/17312341/109847176-7a55c980-7c81-11eb-8995-9ed3a9712a6f.jpg
 ---
 In 2010-2011, [a Twitter account](https://twitter.com/binusmaya) was created to announce new features and providing support for [BINUSMAYA](https://binusmaya.binus.ac.id), the ~~Learning Management System (LMS)~~ "super app" for BINUS University (students, lecturers, parents, faculty members, everything!), including the download links for their then-official mobile apps for BlackBerry OS 5-7.1 and Android.
-In 2015, the **Digital-Media Development (DMD) division of BINUS<sup>[A]</sup>** [publishes their early designs](http://dmd.binus.ac.id/2015/06/interface-binus-mobile/) of what could be the [next BINUSMAYA app](www.binus.edu/2016/03/02/binusmaya-kini-hadir-di-mobile-phone-anda/) named **BINUS University Mobile**, for both iOS and Android.
-The current **BINUS Mobile** app (BINUS Mobile for Student/Lecturer/Parent), though, was initially published in 2016. **And the BINUSMAYA mobile app saga continues until today.**
+In 2015, the **Digital-Media Development (DMD) division of BINUS<sup>[A]</sup>** [publishes their early designs](http://dmd.binus.ac.id/2015/06/interface-binus-mobile/) of what could be the [next BINUSMAYA app](www.binus.edu/2016/03/02/binusmaya-kini-hadir-di-mobile-phone-anda/) in 2016 named **BINUS University Mobile**, for both iOS and Android.
+The current **BINUS Mobile** app (BINUS Mobile for Student/Lecturer/Parent), though, was initially published in 2018. **And the BINUSMAYA mobile app saga continues until today.**

 I originally wanted to publish an extended UI and UX review of the current BINUS Mobile app, including how the current designs are compared to the 2016 app of the same name.
 While finding the Android APK archives of the older app, I spotted another app named **BINUSMAYA** which appears to come from the same developer (BINUS Media and Publishing), in both [App Store](https://apps.apple.com/id/app/binusmaya/id1499309793) and [Google Play](https://play.google.com/store/apps/details?id=id.ac.binus.maya).